Cameron Thomas NBA Preview vs. the Pistons

 Cameron Thomas Insights vs. the Pistons

-- Thomas is averaging 6.4 three-point field goal attempts per game this season, which is 11.5% of his team's shots from beyond the arc.
+- He's attempted 6.3 threes per game, or 11.5% of his team's shots from beyond the arc this season.

-- Thomas' opponents, the Pistons, have a neutral offensive tempo, averaging 103.2 possessions per game, while his Nets average 101.1 per game, which ranks 19th among NBA teams.
+- The Nets rank 20th in possessions per game with 101.2.
+His opponents, the Pistons, have a middling offensive tempo, ranking 11th with 103.1 possessions per contest.

-- On defense, the Pistons have allowed 120.7 points per game, which is 25th-best in the NBA.
+- The Pistons are the 25th-best defensive team in the NBA, allowing 120.9 points per contest.

-- On the glass, the Pistons are 14th in the NBA, conceding 43.5 rebounds per game.
+- On the boards, the Pistons are 14th in the league, giving up 43.3 rebounds per contest.

-- The Pistons are the 10th-ranked team in the NBA, giving up 25.5 assists per contest.
+- In terms of assists, the Pistons are 11th in the NBA, conceding 25.7 per contest.

-- Giving up 11.6 made 3-pointers per game, the Pistons are the seventh-ranked team in the league.
+- Giving up 11.6 made 3-pointers per game, the Pistons are the seventh-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!